MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 }
 ```

-Scene rendering consists is done in `ShadowCubeApp::Render()` method in 3 steps:
+Scene rendering is done in the `ShadowCubeApp::Render()` method in three steps:
-1. Shadow pass rendering commands are encoded with `ShadowCubeApp::RenderScene(...)` method for the current scene
+1. Shadow pass rendering commands are encoded with the `ShadowCubeApp::RenderScene(...)` method for the current scene using
-   using already configured shadow render pass bound to shadow render command list and shadow-pass uniforms.
+   the already configured shadow render pass bound to the shadow render command list and shadow-pass uniforms.
-2. Final pass rendering commands are encoded with `ShadowCubeApp::RenderScene(...)` method for the same scene
+2. Final pass rendering commands are encoded with the `ShadowCubeApp::RenderScene(...)` method for the same scene using the
-   using already configured final render pass bound to final render command list and final-pass uniforms.
+   already configured final render pass bound to the final render command list and final-pass uniforms.
-3. Shadow and Final pass rendering command lists are sent for execution to GPU using render command queue from context
+3. Shadow and final pass rendering command lists are sent for execution to the GPU using the render command queue from the
-   and frame present is scheduled.
+   context, and the frame present is scheduled.

 ```cpp
 bool ShadowCubeApp::Render()